 The Company's Retirement Income Plan, a trustee defined benefit pension plan, provides monthly benefits upon retirement at or after age 65 to eligible employees.
 In the second quarter of 2005, the Company's Board of Directors approved a resolution to cease all future retirement benefit accruals under the Retirement Income Plan effective June 30, 2005.
-Retirement income benefits are based on the average of the employee's compensation from the Company for the five consecutive complete calendar years of highest compensation during the last ten consecutive complete calendar years ("final average compensation") immediately preceding June 30, 2005.
-The estimated annual benefit payable at the later of retirement or age 65 is \$238,356 for Mr. Gary W. Rollins, \$11,280 for Mr. Harry J. Cynkus, \$82,056 for Mr. R. Randall Rollins, \$11,676 for John F. Wilson and \$0 for Eugene A. Iarocci.
+Retirement income benefits are based on the average of the employee's compensation from the

+Company for the five consecutive complete calendar years of highest compensation during the last ten consecutive complete calendar years ("final average compensation") immediately preceding June 30, 2005.
+The estimated annual benefit payable at the later of retirement or age 65 is \$0 for Mr. Gary W. Rollins, \$11,280 for Mr. Harry J. Cynkus, \$82,056 for Mr. R. Randall Rollins, \$11,676 for Mr. John F. Wilson and \$0 for Mr. Eugene A. larocci.
 The Plan also provides reduced early retirement benefits under certain conditions.

-Name Plan Name Number of Years Credited Service (#)] Present Value of Accumulated Benefit(1) (\$) Payments During Last Fiscal Year (\$)
+Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (2) (\$) Payments During Last Fiscal Year (\$)

-Gary W. Rollins Pension Plan 35 \$ 2,754,851
+Gary W. Rollins (1) Pension Plan 35

-Harry J. Cynkus Pension Plan 6 \$ 131,641
+Harry J. Cynkus Pension Plan 6 \$124,726

-R. Randall Rollins Pension Plan 21 \$ 526,127 \$ 82,056
+R. Randall Rollins Pension Plan 21 \$476,389 \$82,056

-John F. Wilson Pension Plan 8 \$ 98,273
+John F. Wilson Pension Plan 8 \$ 86,082

 Eugene A. Iarocci Pension Plan

-(1) The actuarial present value of the executive's accumulated benefit under the Retirement Income Plan is computed as of the measurement date used for financial statement reporting purposes and the valuation method and material assumptions applied are set forth in Note 13 to our Financial Statements contained in our Form 10-K for the period ending December 31, 2012.
+- (1) Pursuant to a Qualified Domestic Relations Order, during 2013 Mr. Rollins' retirement income benefit was awarded in its entirety to his former spouse. - (2) The actuarial present value of the executive's accumulated benefit under the Retirement Income Plan is computed as of the measurement date used for financial statement reporting purposes and the valuation method and material assumptions applied are set forth in Note 13 to our Financial Statements contained in our Form 10-K for the period ending December 31, 2013.
 Our Form 10-K has been included in our Annual Report and provided to our stockholders.